 To address this gap, we propose \textit{State-space Test-time Adaptation (STAD)}, a method that builds on the power of probabilistic state-space models (SSMs) to represent non-stationary data distributions over time.
 STAD dynamically adapts a model's final layer to accommodate an evolving test distribution.
-Specifically, we employ a SSM to track the evolution of the weight vectors in the final layer, where each vector represents a class, as distribution shift occurs.
-For generating predictions on newly acquired test batches, we use the SSM’s updated cluster means as the new parameters.
+Specifically, we employ a probabilistic SSM based on Bayesian filtering to model the evolution of the weight vectors in the final layer, where each vector represents a class, as distribution shift occurs.
+For generating predictions on newly acquired test batches, we use the SSM’s posterior cluster means as the new parameters.
 STAD leverages Bayesian updating and does not rely upon normalization mechanisms.
-As a consequence, STAD excels in scenarios where many TTA methods collapse \citep{niu2023towards}, such as adapting with very few samples and handling online class imbalance.
+As a consequence, STAD excels in scenarios where many TTA methods collapse \citep{niu2023towards}, such as adapting with very few samples and under label shift.
 Our contributions are the following: